nwelchr/architecture-planning/readme.md

 - AWS S3 storage for individual files:
   - Unlimited file storage and incredible scalability
-  - 5GB limit for PUT, 5TB limit for file (if you use multi-part uploading)
   - Easily configurable with other AWS services

 So for this DB, we can choose a NoSQL vs. SQL database.
 NoSQL is more scalable.